cesarsantos96/bootstrap/README.md

 Understand how to create alerts and informative messages in a simple and effective way using Bootstrap classes;
 Apply different styles of alerts using specific Bootstrap classes to highlight different types of messages;
 Master adding interactive functionality to alerts.

+## Develop forms

+Create a form using Bootstrap resources;
+Apply Bootstrap classes to form elements to improve layout and usability;
+Understand creating interactive elements on the form to style these elements in an attractive and functional way.